criticalfault/nullsheen_main_site/content/posts/how-to-make-better-characters.md

 show_reading_time: true
 ---

-I’ve always had an easy time coming up with different characters I wanted to play across the several dozen different systems my friends and I play.
+I've always had an easy time coming up with different characters I wanted to play across the several dozen different systems my friends and I play.
 With it, I use the same system in my head to make them regardless of system, world, or requirements.
 I believe these 3 rules will help you make better, more compelling characters and give your GM enough fuel to craft better stories for you and ultimately your table.

 1) Give your character a weakness.
 2) Give your character a direct goal they are pursuing.